Jimi Hendrix’s Sunn 100s

 Various Comments About Jimi’s Gear, Crosstown Traffic

-There is some talk that Jimi continued using Coliseum P.A. tops for guitars altered to 120W, but we haven’t seen those on any of the photos.
+There is some speculation that Jimi continued using Coliseum P.A. tops altered to 120W for guitars, but no photos have surfaced to confirm this.

 Feedback